Storage Backends | Teleport

 passwords.
 The database user must be configured to allow connections using

-Teleport will make use of the Azure AD credentials specified by environment variables, Azure AD Workload Identity credentials, or managed identity credentials.
+Teleport will make use of the Microsoft Entra ID credentials specified by environment variables, Microsoft Entra Workload ID credentials, or managed identity credentials.

 Google Cloud IAM authentication